 - Escape assessments, including those discovered upon audit

-- Calamity Reassessment filing dates are within six months after the mailing of the assessment notice.
-Check the Roll Change/Escape Assessment/Calamity Reassessment box for:
+- Calamity Reassessment (property damaged by misfortune or calamity): Filing dates are within six months after the mailing of the assessment notice.

 - For Supplemental Assessment and Roll Change/Escape Assessment/Calamity Reassessment appeals indicate the tax year and provide the date of the notice or tax bill.
 Typically, the tax year is the fiscal year that begins on July 1 of the year in which you file your appeal.
 Attach one (1) copy of the supplemental or escape assessment notice or tax bill.